-On July 28, 2004, our Board of Directors received a demand from a shareholder that the Board take appropriate steps to remedy breaches of fiduciary duty, mismanagement and corporate waste, all arising from the same factual predicate set out in the shareholder class actions described above.
-On November 18, 2004, the Board of Directors authorized its Executive Committee to establish appropriate procedures and form a special litigation committee, as contemplated by Florida law, to investigate these allegations and to determine whether it is in our best interest to pursue an action or actions based on said allegations.
+On July 28, 2004, our board of directors received a demand from a shareholder that the board take appropriate steps to remedy breaches of fiduciary duty, mismanagement and corporate waste, all arising from the same factual predicate set out in the shareholder class actions described above.
+On November 18, 2004, our board of directors authorized its executive committee to establish appropriate procedures and form a special litigation committee, as contemplated by Florida law, to investigate these allegations and to determine whether it is in our best interest to pursue an action or actions based on said allegations.
 On December 22, 2004, a derivative action was filed by the shareholder.
-On January 10, 2005, the Executive Committee formed a special litigation committee to investigate this matter.
-By agreement of counsel, the derivative action has been stayed and the special litigation committee suspended until the stay is lifted.
+On January 10, 2005, our executive committee formed a special litigation committee to investigate this matter.
+By agreement of counsel, the derivative action has been stayed and the special litigation committee investigation suspended until the stay is lifted.

 We contracted to construct a natural gas pipeline for Coos County, Oregon in 2003.
-Construction work on the pipeline ceased in December 2003 after the County refused payment due on regular contract invoices of \$6.3 million and refused to process change orders for additional work submitted to the County on or after November 29, 2003.
+Construction work on the pipeline ceased in December 2003 after the County refused payment due on regular contract invoices of \$6.3 million and refused to process change orders submitted to the County on or after November 29, 2003 for additional work.
 In February 2004, we brought an action for breach of contract against Coos County in Federal District Court in Oregon, seeking payment for work done, interest and anticipated profits.
 In April 2004, Coos County announced it was terminating the contract and seeking another company to complete the project.
 Coos County subsequently counterclaimed for breach of contract and other causes in the Federal District Court action.
 The amount of revenue recognized on the Coos County project that remained uncollected at September 30, 2005 amounted to \$6.3 million representing amounts due to us on normal progress payment invoices submitted under the contract.
 In addition to these uncollected receivables, we also have additional claims for payment and interest in excess of \$6.0 million, including all of our change order billings and retainage, which we have not recognized as revenue but which we believe is due to us under the terms of the contract.
+The matter is currently pending court ordered mediation scheduled for the first quarter of 2006.